Invariant Manifolds for Non-differentiable Operators: The asymptotics of renormalization

-Notice that the three tails terms were estimated in the following way.
+Notice that the three tail terms were estimated in the following way.
 Let us start with the tail term corresponding to $E_s$.
 The others are treated in a similar way.
-Notice that for $k$ large enough the ratio of two consecutive terms is bounded by $\frac{1}{2}$:
+Notice that for $k$ large enough we have

 As a consequence